 Deriving their name from Irvine Welsh’s novel ‘Ecstasy: Three Tales Of Chemical Romance', My Chemical Romance was formed by vocalist Gerard Way and drummer Matt Pelissier with Ray Toro joining not long after as guitarist.

-The earliest recordings of the band can be found on the so called ‘Attic Demos’, a chaotic and, at times, near unlistenable handful of scrappy, melodic punk rock tracks that despite their budget appearance were unlike anything else anyone was producing.
+The earliest recordings of that band can be found on the so called ‘Attic Demos’, a chaotic and, at times, near unlistenable handful of scrappy, melodic punk rock tracks that despite their budget appearance were unlike anything else anyone was producing.

 Like an alley fight between AFI, Alkaline Trio and The Misfits, the band sounded hungry, ambitious and, more than anything, brimming with ideas.